BdR76/NppPluginLexerExample/README.md

 See also
 --------
-This plugin is based on the [NotepadPlusPlusPluginPack.Net](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net)
+This plugin is based on the [NotepadPlusPlusPluginPack.Net](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net), with help from members of the [Notepad++ development community](https://community.notepad-plus-plus.org/topic/21124/c-adding-a-custom-styler-or-lexer-in-c-for-scintilla-notepad/11)

 History
 -------